Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 * Two ways to implement inheritance based on MDN documents
     1. use Object.create(): three steps
-    2. use new Father: 1 step, but have limitations see code below:
+    2. use new Father: 1 step, lack change children's constructor????? see code below:

 ```javaScript